-FINAL: MAKE NO ENTRY.

-C. Final Acres: Refer to the LAM for the definition of acceptable determined acres as used herein

-Determined acres, to tenths (include "E" if estimated), for which consent is given for other use and/or:

-- a.
-Abandoned;

-- b.
-Put to other use without consent;

-- c.
-Damaged by uninsured causes;

-- d.
-For which the insured failed to provide acceptable records of production; or

-- e.
+- 18. Reported Acres: In the event of over-reported acres, handle in accordance with the individual AIP's instructions.
+In the event of under-reported acres, enter the reported acres to tenths for the field or sub field.
+If there are no under-reported acres MAKE NO ENTRY. - 19.
+Determined Acres: Refer to the LAM for the definition of acceptable determined acres used herein.
+Enter the determined acres to tenths for the field or subfield for which consent is given for other use and/or: - a.
+Abandoned; - b.
+Put to other use without consent; - c.
+Damaged by uninsured causes; - d.
+For which the insured failed to provide acceptable records of production; or - e.
 On which the cotton stalks are destroyed prior to inspection.